helm/charts/incubator/consul/README.md

 Deleting a PetSet will not delete associated Persistent Volumes (Alpha limitation).

-Do the following after deleting the chart to clean up orphaned Persistent Volumes.
+Do the following after deleting the chart release to clean up orphaned Persistent Volumes.

 ```bash
 $ kubectl delete pvc -l component=${RELEASE-NAME}-consul